chrisjmccormick/chrisjmccormick.github.io/_posts/2025-01-18-continuing-pre-training-on-raw-text.md

 "peft" standards for "Parameter-Efficient Fine-Tuning", which is the general name for techniques like LoRA, but LoRA is the dominant approach.

 Refer back to the "CPT Considerations" section for some reflections on the use of LoRA for CPT.
 LoRA is a requirement when using quantization, and can help avoid overfitting (particularly with smaller training datasets?).
-But if you're trying to make big changes to the model's knowledge or writing style, it may be too limiting.
+But if you're trying to make big changes to the model's knowledge or writing style, it may be too limiting?

 **Choosing Targets**